 Eating a balanced diet can help prevent these conditions.
 Vitamin supplements may be necessary for certain people, such as pregnant or nursing mothers and people with intestinal conditions.

-Diseases and Conditions Influenced by Nutrition
+Diseases and Conditions Influenced

 Many health conditions are caused and/or affected by food and nutrition.
 Some are directly caused by food, such as “food poisoning” or bacterial infections from contaminated food.
 Some people can have severe allergies to foods like peanuts, shellfish, or wheat (celiac disease).
 Gastrointestinal ailments—such as irritable bowel syndrome, ulcerative colitis, and gastroesophageal reflux disease (GERD)—are also directly affected by the consumption of food.